 Universal classification system

-To help identify and quantify NTMs, the United Nations Conference on Trade and Development (UNCTAD) developed a universal classification system (see Table 1).
+To help identify and quantify NTMs, the United Nations Conference on Trade and Development (UNCTAD) has developed a universal classification system (see Table 1).
 These measures reflect tools for regulation used in international trade environment.